aiondemand/aiod-enhanced-interaction/api/README.md

 ### VM preparations

-In order for our application to work properly on a host machine, we need to check whether the following software dependencdies are met:
+In order for our application to work properly on a host machine, we need to check whether the following software dependencies are met:
 - Docker (test command: `docker ps`)
 - CUDA (test command: `nvidia-smi`)
     - CUDA is only necessary for the instances you wish to use a GPU inside the Docker container (`USE_GPU` set to `True`)